jhypki/AscendDev/docs/08-implementation-priority-roadmap.md

 4. **Maintain focus on core learning features** in Phases 1-2 before adding advanced social features
 5. **Implement comprehensive testing** throughout all phases to ensure quality

-The roadmap is designed to deliver a fully functional e-learning platform by Week 12, with advanced collaboration features available by Week 16 if resources permit.
+The roadmap is designed to deliver a fully functional e-learning platform by Week 12, with advanced collaboration features available by Week 16, and comprehensive analytics capabilities by Week 20 if resources permit.